Para ver esta página en español, visite Conectando comunidades en América.

 We believe this can be done by establishing a network of peer organizations across the Americas focused on deepening their understanding of and engagement with transnational communities’ lived experiences.
 While community foundations are the main focus of our work, we welcome other institutions working to understand and strengthen transnational communities.

 Note: CCA was formerly known as Building Broader Communities in the Americas (BBCA).
 The initiative rebranded in early 2021.

-- Enhance shared understanding of transnational communities in the hemisphere.
+- Advance shared understanding of communities whose identities transcend borders.

-- Increased knowledge about community foundation practices that can support transnational communities.
+- Increase shared knowledge about community foundation partnerships and practices with their transnational and other communities.

 Since 2017, CCA has offered several opportunities for community foundations and other organizations to share experiences and move the initiative forward, including meetings in El Paso, Mexico City, Chicago, Phoenix, Los Angeles and Cuernavaca/Malinalco.
 Over 80 organizations have participated in the meetings, including 45 community foundations from seven different countries.

 Sixteen community foundations have benefitted from eleven CCA grants for mapping the transnational communities in their regions.
 These reports are available here and are in the process of being translated in English/Spanish to promote wider access to the rich findings.

 Over the next three years CCA will be able to offer the following: